GoogleChrome/developer.chrome.com/site/en/docs/webstore/launching/index.md

 - Did you check the spelling in your app?
 - Is your app accessible to people with disabilities?
 - Does each action or app state have a unique URL that a user can bookmark or share?
-- Is your web app’s favicon configured?
+- Is your web app's favicon configured?
 - Do you have the proper copyrights?
-- Is your web app’s 404 page configured?
+- Is your web app's 404 page configured?
 - Did you add support for [Chrome Frame][31]?

 [Launchlist][32] has as even longer checklist for a successful web app launch.